-During our recent Cycling Survey we tried to get to the crux of this question.
-Admittedly our questions related to cycling but we feel confident the answers would apply to walking holidays as well.
-The question was asked in two different ways but the answers that came back mirrored each other.
-So, what did the nearly 2000 people who answered the survey say?
-Firstly, it’s a natural extension of people’s active lifestyles
+During a past Cycling Survey we tried to get to the crux of the question 'Why do people take active holidays?'.
+Admittedly, our questions related to cycling but we feel confident the answers would apply to walking holidays as well.

 Walk the full Spanish Camino

 Finishing the Camino provides a great sense of achievement